Bachelor of Indigenous Environmental Science and Practice

 - Indigenous Language and Culture

 A co-op option is available for this program.
-As a co-op student, you will be required to complete a minimum of three co-op work terms as part of this five-year degree.
+As a co-op student, you will be required to complete four co-op work terms as part of this five-year degree.
 Opportunities exist with a wide variety of employers, including First Nation communities, consulting firms, municipal, provincial, and federal organizations.

 Working with a co-op coordinator within the Experiential Learning Hub, students receive support in applying for co-op positions and completing work terms.
 The co-op experience improves job search skills, work performance and networking abilities, while exploring career opportunities and making money.
 Learn more about co-op here.